slifin/breeze/README.md

 -  }
 -}
 ```

+### Variable names

 ### Why should I make a function?

-In the previous section I talked about the idea of calling out to a function from a boolean short circuit here are some advantages to calling out to a function:
+Here are some advantages to calling out to a function over writing your code deeper into a block never to be used again:

   - Variables are explicitly imported into the operation
   - Parameters can be type hinted